 - Coogan, I imagine, hates bad journalism, particularly tabloid journalism, particularly the awful tabloid journalism revealed in the phone-hacking scandal that sunk News of the World in July 2011.
 His own phone was hacked, his own private life revealed to sell newspapers, and he's become a strong voice against the practice.
 He's testified before the Leveson inquiry into unethical journalism and has written Op-Eds for The Guardian about same.

-- Rupert Murdoch owns The New York Post, for which Kyle Smith writes his reviews.
+- Rupert Murdoch also owns The New York Post, for which Kyle Smith writes his reviews.

-Isn't that nice?
-Look again at the deft, shoddy way Smith raises the phone-hacking scandal without mentioning the phone-hacking scandal.
+Look again at the shoddy way Smith raises the phone-hacking scandal without mentioning the phone-hacking scandal.
 Which, of course, would point back to his boss.
+Awful.